Cossack Mamay: Ukrainian Folk Icon

 A National Symbol Through Centuries

 Cossack Mamay is one of Ukraine’s most enduring and beloved folk images.
-These works of art—typically depicting a seated Cossack playing a kobza or bandura in a cross-legged, so-called "eastern" or "Cossack" pose—have held cultural significance for over four centuries.
-Often painted in homes, on canvas, or even walls, Mamay has come to represent both the ideal of Ukrainian freedom and the resilience of its people.
+These works of art—typically depicting a seated Cossack playing a kobza or bandura in a across-legged, so-called "eastern" or "Cossack" pose—have held cultural significance for over four centuries.
+Often painted in homes, on canvas, or even on walls, Mamay has come to represent both the ideal of Ukrainian freedom and the resilience of its people.

 The Name and Its Origins